The Insurance Disputes Law Review: Italy

 The most significant sets of provisions governing insurance contracts in Italy are:

-- the Italian Civil Code (ICC), which establishes under Article 1882 ff. the general rules on contracts and obligations, as well as the specific rules governing insurance contracts;
+- the Italian Civil Code (ICC),2 which establishes under Article 1882 et seq. the general rules on contracts and obligations, as well as the specific rules governing insurance contracts;

-- the Insurance Code, which provides the general legal framework concerning insurance companies, intermediaries and brokers; and
+- the Insurance Code,3 which provides the general legal framework concerning insurance companies, intermediaries and brokers; and

 Additional relevant provisions derive from the regulations issued by the Italian Insurance Market Regulatory Authority (IVASS), which establishes (1) specific rules regarding each type of insurance contract or some of their specific aspects; (2) transparency and disclosure requirements to be met in the pre-contractual phase of the conclusion of the insurance contract; and (3) post-sale requirements.

-The Consumer Code is also part of the relevant legal framework if the policyholder qualifies as a consumer, and particularly in relation to contracts concluded at a distance or on unfair terms.
+The Consumer Code5 is also part of the relevant legal framework if the policyholder qualifies as a consumer, and particularly in relation to contracts concluded at a distance or on unfair terms.

-As to recent developments in the national legislative framework, the following items are worth mentioning:
+Notable recent developments in the national legislative framework include the following:

-- Legislative Decree No. 68/2018, IVASS Regulations Nos.
-39, 40 and 41 of 2018 and CONSOB Regulation No. 20307/2018, which implemented the EU Insurance Distribution Directive (IDD), also amending the Insurance Code and the Consumer Code.
+- Legislative Decree No. 68/2018,6 IVASS Regulations Nos.
+39, 40 and 417 of 2018 and CONSOB Regulation No. 20307/2018,8 implementing the EU Insurance Distribution Directive (IDD),9 also amending the Insurance Code and the Consumer Code.
 These provisions establish additional rules for intermediaries with particular reference to pre-contractual disclosure requirements and conduct rules, aimed at safeguarding the interests of policyholders.

-- Law No. 124/2017, which provides, inter alia, new rules concerning competition in the insurance market and uniform criteria for determining the value of non-economic damages.
-In addition, it establishes that insurance companies will be compelled to offer discounts to customers in the field of motor insurance under certain conditions (vehicles third-party insurance is compulsory in Italy).
+- Law No. 124/2017,10 which provides, inter alia, new rules concerning competition in the insurance market and uniform criteria for determining the value of non-economic damages.
+In addition, it establishes that insurance companies will be compelled to offer discounts to customers in the field of motor insurance under certain conditions (vehicular third-party insurance is compulsory in Italy).

-- Law No. 24/2017 (the Gelli-Bianco Law), which introduces the obligation for healthcare facilities to conclude a third-party civil liability policy, and establishes specific procedures related to damages claims (see Section V).
+- Law No. 24/2017 (the Gelli-Bianco Law),11 which introduces the obligation for healthcare facilities to conclude a third-party civil liability policy and establishes specific procedures related to damages claims (see Section V).

-- Legislative Decree No. 165 of 25 November 2019, which introduces amendments to Legislative Decree 129/2017, which implemented the Markets in Financial Instruments (MiFID II) Directive and the Markets in Financial Instruments Regulation (or MiFIR) in Italy, through the TUF.
-In particular, the Decree, among other things, abolishes the obligation for notification of the key information document for insurance-based investment products, and provides sanctions for entities authorised to carry out insurance distribution activity.
+- Legislative Decree No. 165 of 25 November 2019,12 which introduces amendments to Legislative Decree 129/2017, which implemented the Markets in Financial Instruments (MiFID II) Directive13 and the Markets in Financial Instruments Regulation (or MiFIR)14 in Italy, through the TUF.
+In particular, the Decree, among other things, abolishes the obligation for notification of the key information document for insurance-based investment products and provides sanctions for entities authorised to carry out insurance distribution activity.

-- IVASS issued several notes providing rules for facilitating the activities of insurance companies and intermediaries following the covid-19 outbreak.
+IVASS also issued several notes providing rules for facilitating the activities of insurance companies and intermediaries following the covid-19 outbreak.15

 ii Insurable risk